(Amazon UK link) |

 The animals in the household decide to keep house for him; Too-too the owl does the accounts, Dab-dab the duck does the cooking, Chee-chee the monkey does things that need hands.
 But it doesn’t really help, and they’re down to their last pennies when a tired swallow arrives, asking the doctor to travel to Africa because a serious illness is threatening the monkey population.
 So the doctor borrows a boat and sets off…

 The abridgement was done well, in my view, making the story simpler for young children while not changing the essential plot.
 Even so I noticed the odd generalisations, and hints of the racism that was surprisingly blatant in the original.
-‘Africa’ is considered a single country with different kingdom, including the kingdom of the monkeys, and the king and queen whom the doctor meets are both unkind and easily fooled.
+‘Africa’ is considered a single country with different kingdoms, including the kingdom of the monkeys.
+The king and queen whom the doctor meets are both unkind and easily fooled.

 There’s plenty of excitement to keep a four-year-old absorbed, asking for ‘one more chapter!’, and indeed I enjoyed reading it.
 In a few years’ time, if my grandson still wants books read aloud to him, I look forward to reading him the original series.
 But in the meantime I’m delighted he’s been introduced to the great Doctor in book form, and that he likes him so much.
 Film versions have been made, but the parts I’ve seen have deviated so far from the original as to be almost unrecognisable.